OviSarkar62/TaskManager/README.md

        npm start

 - Access the application.
-Open your web browser and visit http://localhost:3000 to access the Project-Tracker application.
+Open your web browser and visit http://localhost:3000 to access the Task Manager application.